ojaha065/PiShockForMC/README.md

 	code = ""
 ```

-`username`, `apikey` and `code` are all mandatory, and you must get all of them from [pishock.com](https://pishock.com).
+`username`, `apikey` and `code` are all mandatory, and you can get all of them from [pishock.com](https://pishock.com).
 It's also important to set the desired intensity level (`intensity_range`).
-The default value is `MINIMAL`, but personally I feel that `NORMAL`or `INTENSE` have the best balance between feeling kinda nasty but not being too overwhelming.
+The default value is `MINIMAL`,
+but for me personally `NORMAL`or `INTENSE` have the best balance
+between feeling kinda nasty but not being too overwhelming.
-But it's all very dependent on each person's pain tolerance and location of the shocker, so feel free to experiment.
+But it's all very dependent on each person's pain tolerance and location of the shocker,
+so you need to experiment what works for each person.
+Also,
-Also, please be aware that for most people getting shocked at the same spot multiple times heightens the sensation and each consecutive shock will be more painful.
+please be aware that for most people getting shocked at the same spot multiple times drastically heightens the sensation
+and each consecutive shock will be more painful.

 ### Punishment for death
 Setting `punishment_for_death` --> `enabled` option to `true` will send a shock with the configured intensity and duration when the player dies in-game.